mario-eth/soldeer/USAGE.md

 ```

 For dependencies from the online registry which specify a version range, the `update` command can be used to retrieve
 the latest version that matches the requirements.
 The `soldeer.lock` lockfile is then updated accordingly.
+Remappings

-Remappings are automatically updated to the new version if Soldeer is configured to generate remappings.
+are automatically updated to the new version if Soldeer is configured to generate remappings.

+For git dependencies which specify no identifier or a branch identifier, the `update` command checks out the latest
+commit on the default or specified branch.

 ## Removing a Dependency